mosdef-hub/gmso/docs/formats.rst

 Formats
 =======

-This subpackage provides readers and writers for (on-disk) file formats.
+This submodule provides readers and writers for (on-disk) file formats.

 GROMACS
 -------